emhill/117-S15/src/morea/05.flow/pwod5.md

 Create a program that does the following:

 1. Print the numbers from 1 to 10 (inclusive).
 Each number should be on a separate line.
-1. Print the multiples of 5 from 10 through -25 (inclusive).
+1. Print the multiples of 5 from 10 through -25 (inclusive) on the same line.
 The numbers should each be separated by a space. (*Hint*: use the `end` parameter to the print function like we did in class; see loop_fun.py.)
 Don’t forget to print a newline after this loop by calling `print()` with no parameters.
 1. Print the multiples of 3 from -3 to 21 (inclusive).
 Each number should be separated by a comma and a space.
 There should not be a comma after the final number (21).

 ## average.py